hotwax/oms-documentation/documents/retail-operations/inventory-management/cycle-count/manage-assigned-counts.md

 The variance metric shows the accuracy of the count for the counted items.
 It shows the total expected count along with the total inventory counted to highlight the difference between expected and actual inventory levels.

 While the facility of a count cannot be changed once it is assigned, it can be rescheduled.
-To reschedule a count, click on the due date chip below the name of the count and select a new date from the date-time picker.
+To reschedule a count, click on the `due date` chip below the name of the count and select a new date from the date-time picker.

-### Count Items
+### Item Counts

 While a count is assigned, reviewers can still track individual item progress but cannot accept or reject the count items while it is still assigned.